seek-oss/dynamodb-image-buildkite-plugin/README.md

 ## Example

-This will create an [amazon/dynamodb-local](https://hub.docker.com/r/amazon/dynamodb-local) image containing the tables `Jobs` and `Applications` to the ECR repository with URI `123456789123.dkr.ecr.ap-southeast-2.amazonaws.com/my-ecr-repository`.
+This will create an [amazon/dynamodb-local](https://hub.docker.com/r/amazon/dynamodb-local) image containing the tables `Jobs` and `Applications` and publish it to the ECR repository with URI `123456789123.dkr.ecr.ap-southeast-2.amazonaws.com/my-ecr-repository`.

 ```yml
 steps: